Interesting

 If the wood is oozing black creosote or has an odor, it shouldn’t be used.
 Gases released from creosote are also harmful in a closed space, so railroad ties should not be used in a greenhouse or indoors.

-READ ALSO: What are the limitations of mass production?
+READ ALSO: What is the main role of technical trainer?

 What are railroad ties coated with?